bjcosta/landscaping/pond/README.md

 ## Mechanical bottom filtration

-The purpose of this is to clean/filter derbis that was missed by the surface filtration and sunk to the bottom of the pond (often decomposes into sludge) and also to try and filter/clean fish waste.
-One other thought here is that a flow of water through bottom filtration may prevent anerobic (smelly) bacteria colonizing the bottom of the pond by providing slightly more oxygenated water on the bottom which is usually is oxygen depleted.
+The purpose of this is to clean/filter debris that was missed by the surface filtration and sunk to the bottom of the pond (often decomposes into sludge) and also to try and filter/clean fish waste.
+One other thought here is that a flow of water through bottom filtration may prevent anaerobic (smelly) bacteria colonizing the bottom of the pond by providing slightly more oxygenated water on the bottom which is usually is oxygen depleted.

 The most common option considered here is a bottom drain, and is often installed in Koi ponds.
 Another solution to this I have seen a little bit of is the under-gravel suction grid.
 However because it makes the rocks act as a mechanical filter arguably it clogs the rocks on the bottom with all the debris and makes cleaning very difficult.

 I have seen very polarized views on the under-gravel suction grids.
-It will cause debris to be caught in the gravel no matter what if it is filtering effectively as that is what a filter does, however a theory I have seen is that much of that debris is broken down by bacteria living in the rocks over the large surface area of the pond bottom and if well balanced will keep it unblocked/clean except for the larger sticks etc. The bottom of the pond is usually a haven for anerobic bacteria, but with a suction grid the flow of water provides slightly more oxygenated water supply to the bacteria on the bottom of the pond, permitting aerobic bacteria to colonize more effectively which is good for the health of the pond.
+It will cause debris to be caught in the gravel no matter what if it is filtering effectively as that is what a filter does, however a theory I have seen is that much of that debris is broken down by bacteria living in the rocks over the large surface area of the pond bottom and if well balanced will keep it unblocked/clean except for the larger sticks etc. The bottom of the pond is usually a haven for anaerobic bacteria, but with a suction grid the flow of water provides slightly more oxygenated water supply to the bacteria on the bottom of the pond, permitting aerobic bacteria to colonize more effectively which is good for the health of the pond.

 Often any filters attached to bottom drains or suction grids need the ability to settle/filter fine solids (fish waste) from the water.
 See more on this under the topic of [solids settling filters](#solids-settling-filters) as there are a lot of things to consider here as well.